yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_deploy_a_catalog.rst

 MaxInstances            | [Required] The maximum number of VDA instances to provision for the catalog.
 PendingMaxInstances     | [Optional] Internal use only.
 Do not set it.
 Weekdays                | [Optional] Required only if setting a peak schedule.
 Set true for days you
-                        | want the peak schedule to be enabled. eg. {Monday: true, Tuesday: true,
+                        | want the peak schedule to be enabled.
+Example {Monday: true, Tuesday: true,
                         | Wednesday: true, Thursday: true, Friday: true, Saturday: false, Sunday: false}
 PeakStartTime           | [Optional] Required only if setting a peak schedule.
 The hour of the day
                         | when peak schedule begins.
 Any integer number between 0 and 23.
 PeakEndTime             | [Optional] Required only if setting a peak schedule.
-The houe of the day
+The hour of the day
                         | when peak schedule ends.
 Any integer number between 0 and 23.
 PeakTimeZone            | [Optional] Required only if setting a peak schedule.
 The timezone name for
                         | the peak schedule.
 See `timezone names <https://msdn.microsoft.com/en-us/library/ms912391(v=winembedded.11).aspx>`_ for a list of valid time zones.